Information-theoretic Classification Accuracy: A Criterion that Guides Data-driven Combination of Ambiguous Outcome Labels in Multi-class Classification: Method

-To design an efficient search strategy, we adopt the \textit{greedy search} algorithm.
-Specifically, we start from $\pi_{K_0}^*=\pi_{K_0}$, which does not combine any classes.
+For greedy search, we start from $\pi_{K_0}^*=\pi_{K_0}$, which does not combine any classes.
 In the $k$-th round ($1\le k \le K_0-2$), we find the best combination that maximizes the ITCA among the allowed combinations $\pi_{K-k}$'s, which are defined based on the chosen $\pi_{K-k+1}^*$.
-Next, we start from the chosen $\pi_{K-k}^*$ and repeat this procedure until the ITCA cannot be improved or $K_0-2$ rounds are finished.
+Next, we start from the chosen $\pi_{K-k}^*$ and repeat this procedure until ITCA cannot be improved or $K_0-2$ rounds are finished.
 This greedy search strategy reduces the search space significantly and is summarized in Algorithm \ref{algo:greedy}.
-For ordinal class labels, the worst-case complexity of this greedy search strategy is $\mathcal{O}(K_0^2)$.